 Today, we will conduct a detailed anatomy of Push Notifications and find out all about it.
 So, pack a little patience and the quest for learning, and embark upon this insightful journey with us.

-II.
-How do Push Notification services work: A peek into the functioning
+- How do push notification services work: A peek into their functioning

-VI.
-Some robust Push Notification campaigns that boost conversions
+- Some robust push notification campaigns that boost conversions

-VII.
-Strategies to follow when sending Mobile Push Notifications
+- Strategies to follow when sending mobile push notifications

 Push notifications are the small clickable messages that appear on the users’ devices.
 These messages are used by brands, businesses, and service providers to inform and educate the consumers.